MiqG/publication_zadra_ttll11/README.md

 4. Correlation between aneuploidy score and expression of TTLL11 across cancer types.
 5. Mutation frequency per kilobase of every gene in primary tumors.
 6. Prepare publishable figures

+## Analysis
+- [ ] coexpression enrichment of transcription factors [CHEA harmonizome](https://maayanlab.cloud/Harmonizome/dataset/CHEA+Transcription+Factor+Targets) for all TTLLs
+- [ ] Do we see the same causality of the overexpressed genes with clear direction in cancers?

 ## Requirements
 In brackets, the version used in this project.